DennyLindberg/Monte-Carlo-Ray-Tracer/README.md

-# A Monte Carlo Ray Tracer in C++ by Denny Lindberg and Molly Middagsfjell for the course TNCG15: Advanced Global Illumination and Rendering
+# A Monte Carlo Path Tracer in C++ by Denny Lindberg and Molly Middagsfjell for the course TNCG15: Advanced Global Illumination and Rendering
 This project uses:

-**C++14** as the minimum standard
+**C++17** as the minimum standard

 **premake5** for generating makefiles or solutions for the IDE - https://premake.github.io/download.html